 The assessment of noise contributions from site included consideration of modifying factors for noise characteristics, where relevant, and in accordance with the DC and EPL.

-Ashton Coal noise contributions and cumulative mine noise contributions were at or below (satisfied) the relevant noise limits at all monitoring locations for this round of monitoring.
+Ashton Coal noise contributions and cumulative mine noise contributions were below (satisfied) the relevant noise limits, had they applied, at all monitoring locations for this round of monitoring.